 You may have noticed that when it comes to medication to treat erectile dysfunction (ED), your options are pretty limited.
 That isn’t a bad thing, though.
 There isn’t a whole lot of variety to choose from for a reason; what we currently have works pretty well and targets the root cause of ED with relative precision.
-A small family of compounds whose name all end with -fil that act in similar, yet slightly different ways within the body to help men manage ED.
+A small family of compounds whose names all end with -fil that acts in similar, yet slightly different ways within the body to help men manage ED.
 None of them are lasting cures, but they are effective and all have a relatively safe side-effect profile compared to other medications.
 The most common comparison is sildenafil vs tadalafil.

-Sildenafil (the generic name for Viagra) and tadalafil (the generic name for Cialis) are two of the most common drugs from the -fil family.
+Sildenafil (the generic name for Viagra) and Tadalafil (the generic name for Cialis) are two of the most common drugs from the -fil family.
 They are excellent examples of how compounds can have very similar mechanisms of action (how they work) but have quite different ways of getting to that action within the body.
 In order to decide which one best fits your lifestyle and needs, it is important to understand their different systemic effects.
 This article is going to help you do just that by covering how exactly both of these ED treatments work, the potential side effects of each, and where to get them prescribed in a more convenient and likely less awkward way than visiting your doctor.

 With comparing sildenafil vs. tadalafil, you need to understand that both are PDE5 inhibitors.
 This means that they block an enzyme whose job is, for lack of a better term, to kill erections.
 Although this sounds like an enzyme that we could live without, it isn’t.
 If PDE5 weren’t doing its job of shutting down the biological pathways that enable an erection, men would be incredibly uncomfortable whenever they were stressed, excited, or scared.
 This is because without PDE5, whenever we were in a sympathetic state, also known as fight or flight, an erection would occur and likely not go away until our nervous system was calmed down.
 Every near accident while in traffic, important game for your favorite sports team, and stressful task at work would be accompanied by a persistent visitor.
 So, in the absence of sexual arousal, PDE5 comes in and does its job, saving us quite a bit of misery.
 Except sometimes PDE5 does too good of a job and steps in when we don’t want it to.